 Shift + A

-Note: Auto layout only supports frames, you will not be able to apply sections or individual elements.
+Note: Auto layout is only supported on frames; you will not be able to apply to sections or individual elements.

 Auto layout properties

-Now that we’ve added auto-layout to a frame you’ll notice a host of new properties specifically for auto layout.
+Now that we’ve added auto-layout to a frame, you’ll notice a host of new properties specific to auto layout.
 These properties will only be applicable to components or frames that have been designated with auto layout.

 The direction will allow you to choose which direction your elements should stack or flow; either horizontal or vertical.

 By choosing vertical, all the elements will be flow on a y-axis.

 By choosing horizontal, all the elements will flow on an x-axis.